 - age, gender, marital status, location

-- their goals and values (both in general but specifically as it pertains to your tours or activities)
+- their goals and values (both in general but specifically as it pertains to your law firm)

 - their sources of information: books, magazines, blogs, tv, radio, etc

 - challenges and pain points: what keeps them up at night, what struggles are they facing

 If you get stuck, and chances are you will at the beginning, seek out the answers directly from your existing customers.
 Casually bring up some of these in conversation and get to understand them better.
 Clearly, you don’t want to ask directly “What are your pain points?”
 But there are many subtle open ended questions you can ask to steer them in the direction you want them to go.